5 Things You Should Know About Eating Disorders: Advice From An Eating Disorder Therapist in Salt Lake City, Utah

 If you weren’t aware of these things, please know you aren’t alone.
 Please have compassion for yourself if you are noticing some signs in someone you love.
 Please, please, also know that despite the large statistic of people impacted by eating disorders, full recovery is possible.
 People get better and can overcome their eating disorders.
 One essential part of recovery is having a strong support system that I know you can provide for your loved one.

-Everyone with an eating disorder has one thing in common: needing help from a mental health professional.
-Eating disorders are physically, mentally, and emotionally dangerous for people of any size.
-Getting help as soon as possible is the best route to ensure a full recovery.
-Often eating disorder treatment requires the assistance of not only a therapist but an eating disorder dietitian as well.
-There is no shame in reaching out for help.
+Everyone with an eating disorder has one thing in common: the need for support from a qualified mental health professional.
+For women in Salt Lake City, Utah, eating disorders are just as physically, mentally, and emotionally serious, regardless of body size.
+Getting help as early as possible through specialized eating disorder therapy can make a real difference in recovery.
+Often, treatment involves not only working with an eating disorder therapist, but also collaborating with an eating disorder dietitian.
+There is no shame in reaching out for help, and you don’t have to navigate this alone.

 If you are struggling with an eating disorder, you know how important it is to work with a therapist specializing in what you are struggling with.
 Eating disorder therapy requires training and help from a qualified professional with extensive treatment in eating disorder recovery, AND that’s not always accessible and convenient in your town.
 This is why I offer Online Therapy in Utah so you can access a therapist who can help.

 Online therapy means wherever you are.
 I can help you safely and conveniently.
-I provide eating disorder therapy through online therapy in St. George, Cedar City, Logan, Salt Lake City, Heber, and more.
+I provide eating disorder therapy through online therapy for women in Salt Lake City, but all across Utah, including: St. George, Cedar City, Logan, Salt Lake City, Heber, and more.

 Other Mental Health Services Provided by Maple Canyon Therapy